ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 * configure the `KG_HTTP_USER` to the cluster user
 * configure the `KG_HTTP_PASS` to the cluster password

-As per the sample IBM Analytics Engine cluster response details above, the configuration would be:
+As per the sample {{site.data.keyword.iae_full_notm}} cluster response details above, the configuration would be:

 ```
 KG_URL=https://chs-zbh-288-mn001.bi.services.us-south.bluemix.net:8443/gateway/default/jkg/